thompsonemerson/app-mobile-conf/README.md

-# Conf App Boilerplate
+# App Mobile Conf 2015

-Boilerplate of mobile application to help people who wants to organize conferences/events and don't have time enough to create an app with information about the event.
+Aplicativo híbrido, desenvolvido com [Ionic Framework](http://ionicframework.com/) para o [Mobile Conf 2015](http://mobileconf.com.br/) com o objetivo de demonstrar aos participantes do evento a beleza e a linda performance do [Ionic Framework](http://ionicframework.com/).

 ---

-This branch contains the [Ionic](http://ionicframework.com/) application that will fetch data from branch `gh-pages`.
+Boilerplate of mobile application to help people who wants to organize conferences/events and don't have time enough to create an app with information about the event.